I was poised to take the world championship in my weight class, but life has a way of changing your best laid out plans.

 Inducted into the BC Armwrestling Association Hall of Fame (2018)

 I was driving a Toyota Celica and I collided with a car head-on.
-I had a concussion, broken jaw & cheekbone, lung damage, and my keys went through right knee.
-My injuries were so severe that they induced a 96-hour coma.
+I had a concussion, broken jaw & cheekbone, lung damage, and my keys went through my right knee.
+My injuries were so severe that they induced a 4-day coma.

 Manure Spreader & Truck Accident

-I was a passenger in Ford Ranger p/u that ran into a manure spreader.
-This happened 5km East of Mission, BC.
+I was a passenger in Ford Ranger p/u that ran into the back of a manure spreader.
+This was a "shity situation" This happened 5km East of Mission, BC Canada.
 I had a mild head injury, broken left wrist, broken ball joint in my right hip, and a femoral neck fracture.

 Hit by a car

-Walking across Knight Street and 54 Ave, struck by a car.
-I got a severe head injury with an 6-inch laceration on the back of my head and bleeding in the brain.
-I also had broken bones, including my nose, and lacerations above and below my left eye.
+I got a severe head injury with an 6-inch laceration on the back of my head and was bleeding in the brain.
+I also had broken bones, including my nose, ribs, face and severe lacerations above and below my left eye.

-Then I had what is called a subarachnoid hemorrhage — a stroke caused by bleeding in the brain and they induced a coma for 7-days.
+I also had what is called a subarachnoid hemorrhage — a stroke caused by bleeding in the brain and they induced a coma for 10-days.